-Question 25 Some projects are officially designated as " pilot project ", meaning that they are integrated in the national REDD+ strategy.
-When it is the case, this feature is generally highlighted by the project proponent.
-26 project_description Short summary of the project.
-Question 26 Provide a short description report or other. , · · · ries found in the certification 27 project objective1 What is the main objective Climate; Development; project_oxjective1 of the project?
-Conservation; Timber production, Return on investment, Non timber production; ND Question 27 answering this question, p oroponent focus on?
+Question 25 , , ect ", meaning that they are integrated in the nationa generally highlighted by the 0, is the case, this feature is 26 project_description Short summary of the project.
+Question 26 Provide a short descriptior report or other. n of the project, using summa ries found in the certification 27 project_objective1 What is the main objective of the project?
+Climate; Development; Conservation; Timber production, Return on investment, Non timber production; ND Question 27 answering this question, p roponent focus on?
 To help ain a sentence like "the main ble 30 to justify your choice.
 28 project_objective2 What is the second main objective of the project?
-Climate; Development; Conservation; Timber production, Return on investment, Non timber production; ND Question 28 Based on project description project? on, what is presented as the second main objective of the 29 project_objective3 What is the third objective of the project?
-Climate; Development; Conservation; Timber production, Return on investment, Non timber production; ND Question 29 Based on project descripting project? ion, what is presented as the e third main objective of the 30 main_objective_argumen Explanation about the tation selection of the objectives.
-Question 30 Justify the choice of main o , , , I 31 deforestation_driver Main deforestation drivers on the project area. local livelihoods; industrial agriculture or cattle ranching; slash and burn agriculture; mining; illegal logging; industrial wood exploitation; energy wood; charcoal production; fire; infrastructure; oil extraction; ND Question 31 What are the main defore project documents. station drivers in the project area?
-These are generally in 32 project_type Scope of activities in the project.
+Climate; Development; Conservation; Timber production, Return on investment, Non timber production; ND Question 28 Based on project description, what is presented as the second main objective of the project?
+29 project_objective3 What is the third objective of the project?
+Climate; Development; Conservation; Timber production, Return on investment, Non timber production; ND Question 29 Based on project descripti project? ion, what is presented as the e third main objective of the 30 main_objective_argumen tation Explanation about the selection of the objectives.
+Question 30 Justify the choice of main c bjective (variable 27).
+31 deforestation_driver Main deforestation drivers on the project area. local livelihoods; industrial agriculture or cattle ranching; slash and burn agriculture; mining; illegal logging; industrial wood exploitation; energy wood; charcoal production; fire; infrastructure; oil extraction; ND Question 31 What are the main deforestation drivers in the project area?
+These are generally in project documents.
+32 project_type Scope of activities in the project.
 A combination of activities is possible.
 REDD; ARR; IFM; other Question 32 What are the activities of the project?
 REDD=Reduction of Emissions from Deforestation and forest Degradation, ARR=Afforestation, Reforestation and Regeneration; IFM=Improved Forest Management.
 Readiness projects (capacity building, without carbon aspects) are not included in the database.
 Several activites can be selected.